 Where to download the Molecular Script Addon?

-In case there are any problems with the installation, read the notes on Pyroevil’s page.
+In case there are any problems with the installation, read the notes on Pyroevil’s page which is an old page but may help.